New

 3. Email marketing

 Email marketing is an excellent way to nurture relationships with candidates over time.
-By building segmented email lists, you can send personalized content and job alerts to keep potential candidates engaged.
+By building segmented and verified email lists, you can send personalized content and job alerts to keep potential candidates engaged.

 Best practices for email marketing: